ranizouaoui/Online-Store/README.md

 <h4> Why i chose vuejs framework? </h4>

-Only. vuejs has a big community, especially vuejs and laravel.
+Simply. vuejs has a big community, especially vuejs and laravel.
 Vue js is widely used all over the world.
 Do you know that Nentendre wibsite, Gitlab, Laracast, Laravel Vapor and other well-known sites are developed with vuejs.

 This is definitely the framework I recommend for frontend development.